Array destructuring is a unique technique that allows you to neatly extract an array’s value into new variables.

 filter() creates a new array that contains all the calling array’s elements that passed the test specified by the method’s argument.

-Whenever you use forEach() on an array, the method executes its function argument once for each item of the calling array.
+The forEach() method invokes its argument once for each item of an existing array.

 indexOf() searches its calling array for the first occurrence of the method's string argument.